-I have read and understood the policie and procedures outlined in the HLA2 Family Handbook.
-I will collaborate with school leadership and my child in order to make sure we are upholding all the requirements and policies stated in the rubric.
+have read and understood the policies of procedures outlined in the HLA2 Family Handbook.
+I will collaborate with school adership and my child in order to make sure we are upholding all the requirements and olicies stated.

 Parent Signature

 Child Name Grade

 Date